mgerber-10/AVL-Tree/README.md

 # AVL-Tree

 AVL Tree implementation which stores information about students at the University of Florida.
-The nodes on the tree represent individual students, each containing a unique UF-ID number and a name.
+The nodes on the tree represent individual students, each containing a unique UF-ID number (key) and a name.

 This implementation includes some functions to:
 - Initialize a tree